jordanknapp00/Smash-Character-Picker/README.md

 # Smash Character Picker (v11)

-A program which generates a random matchup for *Super Smash Bros.* using a tier list.
+A program that generates a random matchup for *Super Smash Bros.* using a tier list.
 For those of us who can never decide what character to play, but are unsatisfied with Smash's built-in random option.
-Nobody wants an unfair matchup they have no chance of winning.
+It always seems to generate totally unfair matchups.
 To solve this problem, I created this program.
 It loads a tier list from a `.txt` file and generates a matchup that can be considered fair by the rules of that tier list.
 There are various systems included to generate novel matchups throughout a session.
 There is also a built-in stat-tracking system, allowing you to track the winrates of players and fighters.

 This version of the program (v11) sees an overhaul of the user interface.
 The soundboard has been removed.
 At some point, I'll move it to a separate program with some enhanced functionality.
 All other aspects of the program have been consolidated into one window, as this is considered best practice.
 For example, the stats window is no longer a separate window, it is always present on the right side of the main window.
 Some features, such as stat lookup and searching, have been replaced with dialog boxes.
-The only exception as of right now is the stat modding window, it is still a separate window due to its functionality being more complex than what a dialog box can take care of.
+The current exceptions are the stat modding window and the debug window.
+The stat modding system is complex, and difficult to implement using dialog boxes.
+And the debug window seems like a feature that should be optional.

 ## General Usage

 Upon launching the program, load a tier list file using the "Load" button.
-If there is a file in the same directory as the `.jar` file named `tier list.txt`, the program will prompt you as to whether you want to load it automatically.
+If there is a file named `tier list.txt` in the same directory as the `.jar` file, the program will prompt you as to whether you want to load it automatically.
 If the file loaded is valid, then you're ready to go.
 Hit the "Generate" button to generate a matchup.
 Two players can swap fighters if they want to; simply check the two boxes to right of the results panel corresponding to the fighters to swap, and hit the "Switch" button.

 Under normal circumstances, a player cannot get the same fighter twice in one session.
 There are two exceptions to this: first, battles can be skipped using the "Skip" button, which is to the right of the "Generate" button.
 If a battle is skipped, then a player will be able to get that fighter again at a later point.
 The second exception is if the fighter is part of that player's favorites list.
 More on what exactly that means below.
 The inability to get the same fighter twice (except under the previously described circumstances) is what allows the program to generate novel matchups and keep your session of Smash interesting.